polterguy/magic/QA.md

 3. Open the _"Evaluator"_ and click the _"Load"_ button.
 Filter on _"magic"_ and choose the _"magic.crypto.http.eval.idempotent"_ snippet.
 Add `log.info:Foo bar` to its lambda object, and execute it.
 Verify that you get an *error* as you do this.
 This is because the `log.info` slot has not been enabled for the publick key.
 Open your logs, and verify that you have 4 new errors in your server log.
 4. Go back to the _"Crypto"_ menu item, edit the public key entry you imported previously, and add `log.info` as a new line at the bottom, before you save the key entry.
 5. Repeat step 3, but verify that you did *not* get an error this time.
-6. Open your _"Logs"_ menu item, and verify you can find _"Howdy world"_ at the top, and not any additional log entries.
+6. Open your _"Logs"_ menu item, and verify you can find _"Foo bar"_ at the top, and not any additional log entries.
 7. Open the _"Crypto"_ menu item again, and verify you can find *exactly one* cryptographically signed invocation, matching the public key you imported in the previous step(s).
 8. Click the _"a-unique-id-here"_ and verify you can see the base64 encoded signed payload instead of its Hyperlambda under the _"Payload"_ column.
 9. Click the _"Key"_ (subject) parts of your cryptographically signed invocation, and verify you get the key up in _"read only mode"_, not showing the vocabulary, and not allowing you to save or change any of the key's settings.
-10. Click the key in the above table, in the same window as the _"Import ..."_ button, and disable the key by unchecking the _"Enabled"_ checkbox.
+10. Click the key in the above table, in the same window as the _"Import ..."_ button, and disable the key by unchecking the _"Enabled"_ checkbox, and save the public key.
 11. Repeat step 3, but change the **[.request-id]** value to for instance _"foo-bar"_ before you evaluate the Hyperlambda.
 This should *not* work because the key has now been disabled.
 Open the _"Crypto"_ menu item in a different browser tab, and enable the key again, by editing it, and checking the _"Enabled"_ checkbox.
 12. *Without* changing your Hyperlambda at all, simply re-evaluate it, and verify it's working now, returning 200 as status code in the bottom CodeMirror editor.
-13. Go back to the _"Crypto"_ menu item, and create a *new* key - This time with 4096 as your key strength.
+13. Go back to the _"Crypto"_ menu item, and create a *new* server key - This time with 4096 as your key strength.
 Verify the public key is roughly twice as large after it's done executing, and that it requires *more* time than creating a 2048 key, which you did in the above step.
-14. Open the _"Files"_ menu item, open the path _"/modules/system/crypto/keys/"_ and verify you have *4 files* in this folder.
+14. Open the _"Files"_ menu item, open the path _"/modules/system/crypto/keys/"_ and verify you have *4 '.key' files* in this folder.
 Two of the files should be your default key pair.
 The other files should have long names, containing the fingerprint of your key, and be your old backed up key pair.
 All files should end with the extension of _".key"_.
 15. Repeat step 3 above, but provide a unique **[.request-id]** this time.
 Make sure it *fails* as you evaluate the Hyperlambda.
 16. Repeat step 2 from above, now with your newly created 4096 server public key, but open the _"Crypto"_ menu item in a different tab, to be able to keep your Hyperlambda in your existing _"Evaluator"_ menu item.
 17. Re-evaluate your Hyperlambda in your _"Evaluator"_ browser tab, and make sure it *works* now.
 18. Go back to your _"Crypto"_ menu item, and verify you have two different keys in your _"Cryptographically signed invocations"_ now, and that you can filter on different keys, which should only show invocations from the key you have filtered on.
-19. Click _"Clear filter"_ and verify the total number of invocations are now 4 - Not more, not fewer.
+19. Click _"Clear filter"_ and verify the total number of invocations are more than when you had the filter turned on.
 20. Delete one of your keys, and make sure you're left with only *one* key and *two* invocations afterwards.
 Also make sure you *cannot* filter according to the key you just deleted.
 21. Create a new server key, copy its content, and go to _"Endpoints"_ and show system endpoints.
 Filter for _"import"_ and paste in the public key and *remove* the _"domain"_ parts of the payload.
 Import the key, and verify it works.
 22. Go to the evaluator and evaluate the _"magic.crypto.http.eval"_ and verify that *it fails*.
 Go back to crypto and enable the key you just imported, set its domain to `localhost:55247` , execute the evaluator's Hyperlambda again, and verify *it works* now.